krzysiekbienias/OrderBook/README.md

 ## Order Book

-The aim of this script is to provide ...
+The aim of this script is to provide comprehensive module to handle flow and processing Orders.

+Library Flash serve two kind of orders.
+Limit order and Iceberg order.

 #### Table of contents
 [Installation](#installation)